 I led a team of 7 direct reports who were all Senior Leaders in the Banking Contact Centre I managed.
 They each had up to 5 Leaders reporting to them and in total we had a Leadership team of 19.

 The 310 consultants?…well, I needed to find ways to connect with them and make the business I led relevant for them and their needs as individuals.
-I also expected my 7 direct reports to do exactly the same and we would spend a good amount of time in our monthly one on one’s discussing the team individuals by name so that I could learn how my Leaders were connecting with their staff and making them their priority at all times.
+I also expected my 7 direct reports to do exactly the same.
+We would spend a good amount of time in our monthly one on one’s, discussing the team individuals by name so I could learn how my Leaders were connecting with their staff and ensure they were making them their priority at all times.

-So How Did My Leadership Team and I Do That?
+So How Did My Leadership Team and I Connect With Our People?

 Formal regular meetings play a big part.
 They are important to discuss business issues and plan together ways to grow the business and care for your people.
-I did that with my direct team 3 times a week and I had formal one on one’s monthly when we really drilled down into the performance of their part of the business.
+I did that with my direct team 3 times a week during scheduled but informal catchups in my office.
+I had formal one on one’s monthly when we really drilled down into the performance of their part of the business.
 That’s all pretty normal in the modern business world.

-What is equally, if not more important, are informal meetings, daily catchups, coffee catchups, team lunches, phone calls to check how the kids doctors appointment went and how the family pet got on at the vet appointment.
+What is equally, if not more important, are casual catchups, daily catchups, coffee catchups, team lunches, phone calls to check how the kids doctors appointment went and how the family pet got on at the vet appointment.
 How was the visit to the solicitor for the divorce papers and were they happy with the plumbers quote to replace the leaking bathroom?

 They are the moments that counted to my people.
-The times I took to know what was important to them and the times I showed that I cared for them by “knowing” what was important to them…. that made a difference to their engagement in the workplace.
-That made them feel genuinely cared for as a person not just an employee.
+The times I took to know what was important to them and the times I showed that I cared for them by “knowing” what was important to them…. this made a difference to their engagement in the workplace.
+This made them feel genuinely cared for as a person not just an employee.

 Serving My Leaders